How to Fix Error 0x8007232B in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Step by step:

-Run CMD as administrator
+Run CMD as an administrator

 Press Win + S, type